hep-cce/p2r-tests/README.md

 ### p2r run parameters
 You can set the following run parameters for each of the implementations:

- - `NITER` "5"  "number of iteration for p2r
+ - `NITER` "5"  Number of iteration for p2r
- - `bsize` "32"  "Size of AOSOA for p2r
+ - `bsize` "32"  Size of AOSOA for p2r
- - `nevts` "100"  "Number of events
+ - `nevts` "100"  Number of events
- - `ntrks` "8192" "Number of tracks
+ - `ntrks` "8192" Number of tracks
- - `nthreads` "96"  "Number of threads used for TBB CPU implementation
+ - `nthreads` "96"  Number of threads used for TBB CPU implementation only

 Notes:
  - `ntrks*nevts` needs to be divisible by `bsize`.